The lovely Harriett Langley – with a 2021 retouch

 What are “on the day” skin blemishes?

-If the model turns up with a zit on her forehead, or a bruise on her leg, that is an incidental that they may not have in a day or two, and should be removed to improved the image.
-If the make up has smeared it should be corrected and improved.
+If the model arrives with a zit on her forehead, or a bruise on her leg, that is an incidental blemish that they may not have in a day or two, and should be removed to improve the image.
+If the make up has smeared during the shoot it should be corrected and improved as required.
 If the lighting emphasises wrinkles on the hand I will soften it.
-All of these techniques simply improve “My Photography”, “My Lighting”, “The Make Up”, “The Wardrobe” and all of these things make the model and the image look better.
+All of these techniques simply improve “My Photography”, “My Lighting”, “The Make Up”, “The Wardrobe” and all of these things collaborate to improve the look, making the model and the image look better.

-By definition the focus is on model.
+By definition the focus of the image is on the model.
 My “work” includes their “look”.
-That’s always been the deal since I started in 1978.
-Professional Photography, as opposed to commercial or social photography has always been a creative collaboration.
+That’s always been the deal since I started in 1978 and long before then.
+Professional Photography, as opposed to commercial or social photography has always been a creative collaboration between teams of creatives.

 “File Properties show the file size is 392 Mb